-Finally getting around to relaunching this site which has been largely dormant for a few years.
+Finally relaunched this site which has been largely dormant for a few years.
 Henceforth, this will primarily be the author site for my Karnos Chronicles series and include maps and other companion materials, although my unrelated short fiction pieces will continue to have a home here too.

 The beach at Platamonas hummed with activity.
 It was Saturday morning, and the beautiful stretch of white sand along the Greek coast was full of people.
 Some were locals enjoying the weekend.
 Others were tourists staying at the various hotels that studded the resort town.
 Already a firm favourite with Russian, Bulgarian and German visitors, it had recently been discovered by the British and the first coachloads of British tourists had arrived the previous day, swelling the numbers already in residence.
 Now the beach was crammed with people, dogs, sunloungers and bags.
 Pale, pasty-skinned bodies waded off the shore.
 Some brave souls dared to swim, and before long the water was almost as crowded as the land.
 A buzz of noise spread from one end of the beach to the other.